Luna-devv/portfolio-old/ReadMe.md

 2. Wait.
 3. Get an answer.

-## !
-Important !
+## Hey.. its made by us
-- please mention on your website that it was created by me (us)!
-I reserve the right to take websites offline through [copyrighted.com](https://www.copyrighted.com/website/N0OQe7w12DnwEMm9)!
+- please mention on your website that it was created by me (us)! ty

 ## Made by
 [Flamex](https://github.com/Flamexdev) - Original but complicated template! <br>